Mark Freeman (politician)

-Mark Freeman is an American politician currently serving as the 41st Mayor of Mesa, Arizona.
+Mark A. Freeman is an American politician currently serving as the 41st Mayor of Mesa, Arizona.
 Mark previously represented District 1 on the Mesa City Council from 2017 to 2024 and was Vice Mayor from 2019 to 2021.

 In the 2024 Mesa mayoral election, Freeman was elected as a non-partisan candidate, defeating former mayor Scott Smith.

 Personal life

 Freeman worked as a fireman for 31 years in the Mesa Fire and Medical Department until his retirement in 2011, and is also a small business owner.
 He and his wife LeeAnn operate the Freeman Corn Patch.

 Freeman is a descendant of Mormon pioneer Charles Crismon, one of the founding fathers of Mesa.